zacmea/ZMearsProject1/ZMP1_README.md

 <h3 align="center">Terrific Trivia</h3>

   <p align="center">
         This is me building my first project for GA's coding bootcamp.
 It will be a clickable trivia game.
+The build-flow & proposal information can be found at the bottom of this readme.
     <br />
   </p>
 </div>